Canada–United Kingdom relations: History

-Early stages

-Newfoundland
+British settlement of Canada

 From early colonial days London had close relations with areas that eventually became part of Canada.
 Historians debate whether John Cabot in 1497 made landfall in Nova Scotia or in Newfoundland.
 Sir Humphrey Gilbert, with authorization from Queen Elizabeth I, landed in St. John's, in August 1583.
 He formally took possession of Newfoundland for England.
 In the Treaty of Utrecht (1713), Paris acknowledged London's ownership of Newfoundland, and London endorsed the rights of French fisherman to use the rich waters off the northern peninsula and the northeastern coast.

-Nova Scotia and Quebec

 The French first settled Nova Scotia in 1604.
-The island then saw a century and a half of warfare involving the French, English, Scottish and Dutch forces, as well as local indigenous elements.
+The land then saw a century and a half of warfare involving the French, English, Scottish and Dutch forces, as well as local indigenous elements.
 By 1763 London was in full control.
 New Brunswick was formed in 1784 by partitioning Nova Scotia.

 In 1759, Britain conquered New France and, after the Treaty of Paris (1763), began to populate the Province of Quebec with English-speaking settlers.

-British North America

 British governors had complete control of Quebec until the Constitutional Act of 1791, which created the first Canadian legislatures.
 The weak bodies were still inferior to the governors until the granting of responsible government in 1848.
 With their new powers, the colonies chose to federate in 1867, creating a new state, Canada, with the new title of dominion.

+Self-governing dominion within the British Empire

 The constitution of the new Canadian federation left foreign affairs to the Imperial Parliament, in Westminster, but the leaders of the federal parliament, in Ottawa, soon developed their own viewpoints on some issues, notably relations between the British Empire and the United States.
 Stable relations and secure trade with the United States were becoming increasingly vital to Canada, so much so that historians have said that Canada's early diplomacy constituted a "North Atlantic triangle".

 Most of Canada's early attempts at diplomacy necessarily involved the "mother country."
 Canada's first (informal) diplomatic officer was Sir John Rose, who was sent to London by Canadian Prime Minister John A. Macdonald.
 George Brown was later dispatched to Washington by Prime Minister Alexander Mackenzie to influence British-American trade talks.

 The British government desired to formalise Canada's representation abroad, rather than deal with so many informal lobbyists and so in 1880, Alexander Tilloch Galt became the first High Commissioner sent from a dominion to Britain.

 In the Boer War, 1899–1902, Anglophone Canadians volunteered to fight for the empire in large numbers despite the lukewarm support of the Canadian government of Wilfrid Laurier, the Liberal prime minister.
 However, in 1903 when Britain sided with the United States during the Alaska boundary dispute, Canadians were shocked and outraged at London's betrayal.

 Economically, Canadian governments were interested in free trade with the United States, but since that was difficult to negotiate and politically divisive, they became leading advocates of Imperial Preference, which met with limited enthusiasm in Britain.